Breast Cancer Treatment: Mastectomy, Yes or No? A Woman’s Choice

 breast cancer treatment.

 In my surgical practice, I rely on a pivotal study that dates all the way back to 1976, when researchers started tracking breast-cancer patients to find out the best surgical breast cancer treatment for those with early-stage breast cancer.
 About half the patients underwent a mastectomy; the rest were treated with a lumpectomy followed by

 radiation.
 After 20 years, the survival rate for both groups was the same.
 Now, more than 30 years later, that’s still the case.

-That means that my patients have a real choice in their treatment.
+That means that my patients have a real choice in their breast cancer treatment.

 I can remove the tumor in a procedure commonly called a lumpectomy, which preserves the patient’s breast.
 In most cases patients who choose this option are treated with radiation.
 Or I can remove the breast in a procedure known as a mastectomy and that day, if the patient chooses, a plastic surgeon can follow me into the operating room and reconstruct the patient’s breast.

-Choice isn’t an option for all patients.
+Breast cancer treatment choice isn’t an option for all patients.
 Some have more advanced cancer, and for them the safer option is mastectomy.
 In some cases, the tumor is simply too large for lumpectomy.
 And women with a family history of breast cancer may be better off with a mastectomy.
 But for most women with early-stage breast cancer the choice is theirs.
-I may be their surgeon, but the decision isn’t mine.
+I may be their surgeon, but the breast cancer treatment decision isn’t mine.
 And there is no right answer.